Intercargo

 About

-Learning lessons from incidents and casualties and sharing of experience have proven to be effective approaches to raise safety awareness and are vital to deepen understanding and knowledge of existing rules, regulations and skills.
+Learning lessons from incidents and casualties and sharing experiences have proven to be effective approaches to raising safety awareness and are vital to deepening understanding and knowledge of existing rules, regulations, and skills.
 Continued focus on safety awareness and safety measures helps to close gaps in understanding and reduces the potential for similar casualties involving bulk and ore carriers.

 All too frequently however, there is a significant delay between the time at which a report, or an initial report, is submitted by an accident investigating organisation and the point at which that information becomes publicly available.
 Industry observation reveals that some investigations focused on the immediate causes but demonstrated a lack of effort to understand the root cause of the incidents.

-Statistics of ship losses and consequential seafarer fatalities taken from INTERCARGO Bulk Carrier Casualty Reports since 1994 suggest that safety performance of the bulk carrier industry is heading in the right direction, with a clear trend of improvement.
-The period 2012-2021 saw 2.7 ships lost and 9 lives lost versus 10.5 and 52 respectively during the period 1994 – 2003.
+Statistics of ship losses and consequential seafarer fatalities taken from INTERCARGO Bulk Carrier Casualty Reports since 1994 suggest that the safety performance of the bulk carrier industry is heading in the right direction, with a clear trend of improvement.
+The average life loss per ship casualty was 4.24 during the ten-year period between 2014 and 2023 and 3.41 between 2012 and 2021, and 52 between 1994 – 2003.
 However, there is no room for complacency and there are still opportunities for further improvement by re-evaluating and implementing enhanced measures to address cargo safety and safe navigation, thereby striving to eliminate losses in the future.

 Updates